 An RRSP is simply a tax deferral savings program.
-It works best if you use it for your retirement, but that is the main goal of it.
-You can’t use it like a TFSA, but it is not solely for your retirement either.
+It works best if you use it for your retirement, but that is the primary goal of it.
+You can’t use it like a TFSA, but it is not solely for your retirement.

 The TFSA is a badly named program.
-It is Tax Free, and you can save in it, but it is not only a savings account.
-Many banks are fooling you into thinking the program is a 1 savings account.
+It is Tax-Free, and you can save in it, but it is not only a savings account.
+Many banks are fooling you into thinking the program is a one savings account.
 It is not.
 Open a TFSA with a trading firm like Questrade, Directline or others.

 At the start of the year, I actually did publish a Stock Picks for 2018 article, which is a rarity for me.
 I am not in the stock picking business I am into Index Funds, and my stock picks reflected that fact.

 This year has ended quite nastily for the markets.
 After 10 years of growth, you had to know something was going to change, and so far the great shart of 2018 continues.
 We shall see when the bottom hits.

 What happened with all of my picks?
 Let me refresh your memory.

 Canadian Index Fund based on a TSE index like TDB900 – TD Canadian Index (e-Series)

 US Index Fund based on the Dow Jones Industrial Average like TDB902 – TD US Index (e-Series)

 A Canadian Bond Fund like TDB909 – TD Canadian Bond Index (e-Series)

 International Index Fund like TDB911 – TD International Index (e-Series)